4 Key Blood Sugar Checks

-The “when” is where you can really learn.
-A blood sugar check doesn’t really tell you how well you are managing diabetes.
+The answer to how is better explained here: How to Test Your Blood Sugar The when is where you can really learn.
+A blood sugar check doesn't really tell you how well you are managing diabetes.
 It is simply a data point.
 In order to use the results, you need multiple data points at controlled times that can be analyzed.
 If your doctor asked you to test weekly, a few times per week or once a day, you may want to consider testing more often for a month.
 Increasing the frequency of your testing will help collect the data points you need in order to make educated decisions for your health.
 Here are four key times to check your blood sugar and what you can learn from them.

 When you wake up